Investing for dummies 2022: Embrace Disasters

 Bearish sentiment is rising.

 The masses want to know what to expect, and uncertainty sets in when they don’t.
 Uncertainty is fantastic in the markets, for the masses keep jumping from one camp to another; each jump demoralises them more and more.
 This demoralising effect is very powerful, providing the investor with no emotional stake with an unbelievable long-term opportunity.
-The other way to demoralise the crowd (and this does not occur often) is for the markets to pull back extremely strongly; for example, losses of 30% or more over a very short period.
+The other way to demoralise the crowd (which does not occur often) is for the markets to pull back extremely strongly, for example, losses of 30% or more over a very short period.
 Market Update April 17, 2018

 DOW industrials are not going to crash